 The doctors at Valley Medical and Wellness provide extensive treatment plans for neuropathy symptoms.
 Pharmaceutical interventions are the first line of treatment.
 Complementary therapies such as osteopathic manipulations, acupuncture, and supplementation are also quite successful in addressing neuropathy symptoms and relieving pain.

-If you suffer dysfunction and pain due to neuropathy, call the nearest Valley Medical and Wellness location, or schedule an appointment online.
+If you suffer dysfunction and pain due to neuropathy, call the nearest Valley Medical and Wellness location.